Hockey bus crash victims include respected coach, captain

 Haugan’s wife, Christina George-Haugan, is the team’s office manager.

-The assistant coach was from Strasbourgh, Saskatchewan where he was named most valuable player last year while playing with the Maroons in the Highway Hockey League.
+One of Haugan’s assistants was Mark Cross, who had joined the team after being named most valuable player last year while playing with the Maroons in the Highway Hockey League.

 “I can honestly say I didn’t know a more kind-hearted, generous, caring and overall nice person,” cousin Graeme Cross said in an online tribute.

-Note: This story has been corrected to show that Conner Lukan’s death was announced by the St. Albert Raiders, not the Spruce Grove Saints.
-Three of Lukan’s teammates, Stephen Wack, Jaxon Joseph and Logan Hunter, also played for the Raiders, not the Saints.